Cross-Chain or Multichain: What’s The Difference?

 — Cross-chain technology refers to a tool that allows assets to flow between unrelated blockchains.
 It uses a smart contract to allow networks to interact seamlessly.

-Each of these technologies contributes something important to the blockchain space, but they do so in different ways – and understanding the function and limits of each one is essential for anyone trying to comprehend the crypto space and its future.
+Each of these technologies contributes something important to the blockchain space.
+They do so in different ways – and understanding the function and limits of each one is essential for anyone trying to comprehend the crypto space and its future.

 So what exactly do these terms mean – and how do they impact blockchain as a whole?
-In this article, we answer that question.
+In this article, Ledger Academy answers that question.

 Before we answer that, we need to talk about something extremely important in the industry: Interoperability.